-This stylish dive computer is both compact and lightweight.
-The housing is a Fibreglass-reinforced polycarbonate and weighs 2.86 ounces (or 81 grams).
+This stylish dive computer is reasonably compact and lightweight.
+The housing is a Fibreglass-reinforced poly carbonate and it weighs 2.86 ounces (or 81 grams).

-The Cosmiq+ comes with a NATO wristband with stainless steel buckles and a velcro fastener.
+The Cosmiq+ comes with both a NATO wristband with stainless steel buckles and a Velcro fastener.
 This gives you the option to wear it either on your wrist or attach it to your BCD.

-The Cosmiq is big in comparison to the Suunto D Series of watch sized dive computers.
-Unless you wear big, over-sized watches regularly, you'll probably find this too big for an every day watch.
+The Cosmiq+ is big in comparison to the Suunto D Series of watch sized dive computers.
+Unless you wear big, over-sized watches regularly, you'll find this too big to use as an every day watch.

 Share and update with the Deepblu App

 Firmware updates are simple.
 Updating firmware generally takes between 7 to 12 minutes depending on your handset.
-Both the dive computer and the phone need to be switched on, so make sure there is plenty of charge on both units before starting an update.
+Both the dive computer and the phone need to be switched on, so make sure there is plenty of charge on both units before you start an update.

 Why is the LCD Screen display so good?